zakuro-ai/zakuro/README.md

 ```

 ### Docker
-To build the image and launch a container to run a test demo on MNIST.
+To build the image with zakuro installed.
 ```
 docker pull zakuroai/zakuro
 sh docker.sh